SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-shopping-cart-app.md

    }
    ```
    > Lines to be added are preceded by the [+] mark.
-1. Allow the user to remove all items from the shopping cart.
+1. Next, allow the user to remove all items from the shopping cart.

-   Next, we add a button so that the user can remove all items from the shopping cart.
+   We add a button to the HTML template so that the user can remove all items from the shopping cart.

    Open the HTML template `shopping-cart.html` and add the button, as follows:
    ```html